 When you add abuse to marital permanence and on top of those things women who are not allowed to learn skills outside of the home; you end up with situations where women are being abused, and they have absolutely no recourse.
-They cannot leave because they would be in sin if they divorced abusive husbands, and they can’t separate because they don’t have any skills or experience outside the home that would aid them in getting a job and providing for themselves or hey and their children.
+They cannot leave because they would be in sin if they divorced abusive husbands, and they can’t separate because they don’t have any skills or experience outside the home that would aid them in getting a job and providing for themselves and/or their children.

 Over and over again I encounter this dynamic within an abusive marriage.
 A husband is abusing his wife [Physical abuse is just one form of abuse, there are many ways to abuse someone beyond the physical and often emotional and spiritual abuse leaves longer lasting scars] and the wife cannot separate because she doesn’t have any means of self-support.
-Also, abusive husbands will often use this reality against their wives as a means of keeping them in place and in fear.
+Also, abusive husbands will use this reality against their wives as a means of keeping them in place and in fear.
 Wives cannot divorce their husbands because their churches see divorce of any kind as sinful.
 Finally, the most common advice they receive from their pastors and peers is, “just submit.”
 Whenever women in these situations stir up the courage to speak; they are usually accused of being the problem.
 The problem, in HC, isn’t the abusive husbands who wield power/authority as a weapon but in a wife’s refusal to be mortally wounded by it.